Basin Theme: Biodiversity

 Dr Heather McGinness

 Heather is a CSIRO Senior Research Scientist specialising in river floodplain and wetland ecology, with a particular interest in the links and interactions between water, vegetation and fauna such as birds.
-Heather is the Theme Leader for the CEWO Flow-MER Diversity Theme and is also the Project Leader for a research project satellite-tracking the movements of waterbirds.
+Heather is the Theme Leader for the CEWH Flow-MER Diversity Theme and is also the Project Leader for a research project satellite-tracking the movements of waterbirds.

 Skye Wassens